gjmcn/zap/docs/contents-md/joins.md

 ```
 EXAMPLE
 ```

-The `innerJoinCount`, `leftJoinCount`, `rightJoinCount` and `outerJoinCount` operators behave like the respective join operators, but return the number results in the join (see the final example above).
-The count operators do not take a fourth 'limit' operand.

 Joins are efficient since they do not copy elements from the iterables being joined.
 However, working with the output of a join can be fiddly.
 Unless time or memory becomes an issue, we typically use [`flatten`](#flatten) on the returned generator to make the result of the join easier to work with.